tibfox/okinoko_dao/readme.md

 - **Proposals** are voted on using your stake at the time the proposal was created
 - Your vote weight is always based on your historical stake, preventing manipulation

+**Multi-Tenant Design:**

+This contract uses a multi-tenant architecture where all DAOs share a single deployed contract.
+Each DAO (project) is logically isolated via unique project IDs.
+Benefits of this approach:

+- **No admin privileges**: The contract deployer has zero access to any DAO's funds or governance - each project is fully self-custodial
+- **Consistent upgrades**: Bug fixes and improvements benefit all DAOs simultaneously
+- **Single entry point**: Users interact with one contract address for all DAOs
+- **Battle-tested isolation**: Project IDs provide clean separation without the complexity of separate deployments

+For full sovereignty, anyone can deploy their own instance of this contract.
+Feel free to reach out for help if needed.

 ---

 ## 1. What You Can Do